turingschool-examples/publications/README.md

 Now that the setup is complete.
 Let's take a look at the available end points.

 ## Endpoints
-Spin up your local server by running `node index.js`
+Spin up your local server by running `node index.js` or `npm start` from the command line.

 Endpoints will return a JSON response